Image

 Contact Trusted Monroe County, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been accused of a crime, from a small traffic ticket for failing to properly signal to serious felonies, talk to a seasoned Monroe County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to book a free consultation.
-Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your precious reputation amongst your community.
+When you have been accused of a crime, from a small traffic ticket for failing to properly signal to serious felonies, talk to a skilled Monroe County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
+Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your hard-earned reputation amongst family and friends.

 View Service Areas